 - The legs on the stand can be assembled in two directions, but only one way allows for the board to be inserted.
 Watch for students who may be struggling with legs in the wrong position.

 - As you walk around the room, remind students that are struggling to use their finger to trace the path the marble will take.
 This will allow them to see, and even feel, where the next game piece should be placed.

 - As they engage in play, remind your students that the marbles can’t free fall.
 There should be game pieces that guide the marbles from the top all the way down to the bottom of the board so that they don’t bounce off of the board and each pattern created at the end is intentional.

 This may be enough to finish off your lesson for the day.
 It may be hard to get your students to put Turing Tumble away.
 Chances are they will be thinking about some of these challenges for a while.
 In my opinion that is one of the best parts about Turing Tumble, at a young age students can learn some essential coding skills that will be utilized in many ways throughout their lives.
 Having an engaging game to bring them along this path of discovery is a wonderful tool.
 Be sure to check back with us to find additional tips and tricks in our next blog post that can be implemented into further lessons!

 (We are always seeking your feedback.
 If you have discovered any helpful tips or tricks you would like to share, or have encountered any roadblocks along the way, make sure to contact us at email@example.com.
 We always love hearing from our educators!)

-- EDUCATOR DISCOUNT ALERT: If you have not yet purchased Turing Tumble for your classroom, don’t forget to email us at email@example.com to get the 20% educator discount that can be COMBINED with the Bulk/Classroom Discount.
+- EDUCATOR DISCOUNT ALERT: If you have not yet purchased Turing Tumble for your classroom, don’t forget to email us at firstname.lastname@example.org to get our educator discount.
 We love our educators!